time::date+x86_64 +linux

 // When a sub-significant overflow occurs, the unresolved field's

-// maximum valid value is subtracted from it's current value, and the
+// maximum valid value is subtracted from its current value, and the

 // next super-significant field increments by one.
 This process repeats